wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-a8-a9-a10-a11-specs.md

 ## Additional things to know

-* The A8–A11 VM sizes are available only in the Standard pricing tier.
+* **Pricing** - The A8-A11 VM sizes are available only in the Standard pricing tier.

-* You can't resize an existing Azure VM to the A8, A9, A10, or A11 size.

-* A8, A9, A10, and A11 instances can't currently be deployed by using a cloud service that is part of an existing affinity group.
-Likewise, an affinity group with a cloud service that contains A8, A9, A10, and A11 instances can't be used for deployments of other instance sizes.
-If you attempt these deployments, you will see an error message similar to `Azure deployment failure (Compute.OverconstrainedAllocationRequest): The VM size (or combination of VM sizes) required by this deployment cannot be provisioned due to deployment request constraints.`
+* **Resizing** - You can't resize an instance of size other than A8-A11 to one of the compute-intensive instance sizes (A8-11), and you can't resize a compute-intensive instance to a non-compute-intensive size.
+This is because of the specialized hardware and the performance optimizations that are specific to compute-intensive instances.

-* The RDMA network in Azure reserves the address space 172.16.0.0/12.
-If you plan to run MPI applications on A8 and A9 instances that are deployed in an Azure virtual network, make sure that the virtual network address space does not overlap the RDMA network.
+* **RDMA network address space** - The RDMA network in Azure reserves the address space 172.16.0.0/12.
+If you plan to run MPI applications on A8 and A9 instances in an Azure virtual network, make sure that the virtual network address space does not overlap the RDMA network.

 ## Next steps

 * For details about availability and pricing of the A8, A9, A10, and A11 instances, see [Virtual Machines pricing](/home/features/virtual-machines/#price) and [Cloud Services pricing](/home/features/cloud-services/#price).
 * To deploy and configure a Linux-based cluster with A8 and A9 instances to access the Azure RDMA network, see [Set up a Linux RDMA cluster to run MPI applications](/documentation/articles/virtual-machines-linux-cluster-rdma).
 * To get started deploying and using A8 and A9 instances with HPC Pack on Windows, see [Set up a Windows RDMA cluster with HPC Pack to run MPI applications](/documentation/articles/virtual-machines-windows-hpcpack-cluster-rdma).